MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 * [Tutorials to follow next](#tutorials-to-follow-next)

 ## Development Kit
-The development kit provides a ready-for-development environment with minimal configuration.
+The development kit provides a ready-for-development environment with minimal configuration needed.
 The environment is made up of the following:
 A WebSphere Liberty profile application server with MobileFirst Server deployed onto it.
-It is pre-configured with an  "mfp" runtime and uses a pre-configured filesystem-based database.
+It is pre-configured with an  "mfp" runtime and uses a pre-configured filesystem-based Apache Derby database.

 The Development Kit consists of: MobileFirst Server, MobileFirst Developer Command-line Interface (CLI), MobileFirst Operations Console and the MobileFirst client SDKs.